danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/01 Create and connect to an Azure Database for PostgreSQL Single Server/readme.md

    NOTE: You will use the resource group (**postgresqllab**) created on exercise 1 for the new server

-   To create a server named pgserver[your name initials]2 on westus and using a similar configuration used in exercise 1, execute:
+   To create a server named pgserver[your name initials]2 on eastus and using a similar configuration used in exercise 1, execute:

    ```bash
    az postgres server create --resource-group postgresqllab --name pgserver<your name initials>2 --location eastus --admin-user admpg --admin-password <server_admin_password> --sku-name GP_Gen5_2 --version 11